apena-ba/Darkly/12-FileExposure/Resources/README.md

 - Look for the flag using the command find:

 ```
-find ./dump -type f -exec grep flag {} \; -exec echo -e '\n [+] Flag found in file:' {} '\n' \;
+find ./dump -type f -exec grep flag {} \; -exec echo -e '\n[+] Flag found in file:' {} '\n' \;
 ```

 ## 🔧 Fix
-To prevent the unwanted exposure of resources, we must implement a solid server configuration.
+To prevent unwanted exposure of resources, we must implement a solid server configuration.
 Additionally, performing testing and security assessments regularly is recommended to ensure there are no misconfurations.

 ## ☝️🤓 Advanced explanation
 The script we coded is a web crawler that downloads all files from a given base URL where directory listing is enabled.
 It recursively goes over routes and saves them, to then download all the files, showing the progress status.

 Usage:

 ```
 python3 crawl.py <url> <directory>
 ```

 - **url** → Base URL to crawl

 - **directory** → Local folder to save files (created if missing)

 Example:

 ```
-python3 crawl.py "http://localhost:9090/.hidden/" ./dump
+python3 crawl.py "http://BornToSec.com/.hidden/" ./dump
 ```